EnterpriseDB/tpa/docs/src/pglogical.md

 configured a publication in the same database, so that all subscriptions in that database must share the same pglogical node.

-TPAexec performs a basic sanity check on the configuration—it will point out the error if you spell `replication_sets` as `replciation_sets`, or try to subscribe to a publication that is not defined, but it is your responsibility to specify a meaningful set of publications and subscriptions.
+TPAexec does some basic validation of the configuration—it will point out the error if you spell `replication_sets` as `replciation_sets`, or try to subscribe to a publication that is not defined, but it is your responsibility to specify a meaningful set of publications and subscriptions.